John Ashbery: Life

 Ashbery graduated in 1949 with an A.B., cum laude, from Harvard College, where he was a member of the Harvard Advocate, the university's literary magazine, and the Signet Society.
 He wrote his senior thesis on the poetry of W. H. Auden.
 At Harvard he befriended fellow writers Kenneth Koch, Barbara Epstein, V. R. Lang, Frank O'Hara and Edward Gorey, and was a classmate of Robert Creeley, Robert Bly and Peter Davison.
 Ashbery went on to study briefly at New York University before receiving an M.A. from Columbia University in 1951.

 After working as a copywriter in New York from 1951 to 1955, from the mid-1950s, when he received a Fulbright Fellowship, through 1965, Ashbery lived in France.
 He was an editor of the 12 issues of Art and Literature (1964–67) and the New Poetry issue of Harry Mathews' Locus Solus (# 3/4; 1962).
-To make ends meet he translated French murder mysteries, served as the art editor for the European edition of the New York Herald Tribune and was an art critic for Art International (1960–65) and a Paris correspondent for ARTnews (1963–66), when Thomas Hess took over as editor.
-During this period he lived with the French poet Pierre Martory, whose books Every Question but One (1990), The Landscape is behind the Door (1994) and The Landscapist he translated (2008), as he did Arthur Rimbaud (Illuminations), Max Jacob (The Dice Cup), Pierre Reverdy (Haunted House), and many titles by Raymond Roussel.
+To make ends meet he translated French murder mysteries, served as the art editor for the European edition of the New York Herald Tribune, was an art critic for Art International, (1960–65) and a Paris correspondent for ARTnews (1963–66), when Thomas Hess took over as editor.
+In 1958, he was recruited by Jeanne Unger at Grove Press to translate Jean-Jacques Mayoux's Melville par lui-même as Melville (1960).
+During this period he lived with the French poet Pierre Martory, whose books Every Question but One (1990), The Landscape is behind the Door (1994), and The Landscapist he translated (2008), as he did Arthur Rimbaud (Illuminations), Max Jacob (The Dice Cup), Pierre Reverdy (Haunted House), and many titles by Raymond Roussel.
 After returning to the United States, he continued his career as an art critic for New York and Newsweek magazines while also serving on the editorial board of ARTnews until 1972.
 Several years later, he began a stint as an editor at Partisan Review, serving from 1976 to 1980.